ORAL FUNCTION SUPPORT

 Step-by-step instructions and troubleshooting!

-Resting tongue posture is beneficial for:
+Proper tongue resting posture is beneficial for:

 Video by Know and Nuture